 Remarkable claim based on “musical” similarities involving the use of the sound of hand clapping interspersed with that of a bass drum, evoking the noisome ambiance of a high school football game.

 The songs in question are by Marvin Gaye and Ed Sheeran, respectively.
-Like the recently filed claim by Harrington against Sheeran (see below) Griffin’s claim lacks merit, and appears to be merely a “copycat” claim instigated by the recent success (now under appeal) of Gaye’s heirs in their dispute with Robin Thicke and Pharrell Williams.
+Like the recently filed claim by Harrington against Sheeran (see below) Griffin’s claim lacks merit, and appears to be merely a “copycat” claim instigated by the recent success of Gaye’s heirs in their dispute with Robin Thicke and Pharrell Williams.

 According to the complaint, the plaintiff Alex Greggs has worked behind the scenes assisting well-known pop singers in assembling their songs.
 It is surprising, therefore, that someone undoubtedly familiar with the sound and word-focussed approach to the creation of popular music today would assert an infringement claim based upon a slim reed of musical similarity.
 This appears to be another case in which topical (verbal) similarity kindled a suspicion of, and zeal to identify, musical similarity.